This post may contain affiliate links. Please read our disclosure.

 However, this doesn’t mean an extremely low A1c is always safe or desirable.
 Each person’s ideal A1c level can vary, and factors such as their risk of hypoglycemia unawareness, how long they have had diabetes, age, and overall health need to be considered.

-However, if you often experience hypoglycemia, that will result in an “artificially” low A1c reading because your hypoglycemia events are lowering your blood sugar average.
+If you often experience hypoglycemia, that will result in an “artificially” low A1c reading because your hypoglycemia events are lowering your blood sugar average.

 In that case, focusing on increasing time-in-range is much more important than further lowering your A1c.
 In fact, you may even benefit from a slightly higher A1c with fewer blood sugar fluctuations.